-Student representatives play a vital role in ensuring that the student voice is listened to and acted upon.
-They provide an important link between students, the Students' Union and the University.
+Student Representatives play a key role in making sure the student voice is listened to and acted on.
+They’re an important link between students, the Students' Union and university staff.

-Student reps work with students and University staff to identify and address issues affecting the educational experience.
+Student Reps work with students and university staff to identify successes, challenges and issues affecting the educational experiences in their area.

-- represent the views of their fellow students
+- They work to represent the views of their fellow students

-- work with staff to contribute to positive changes on their course
+- They work in partnership with staff to make positive changes to their course

-- take part in training sessions about how to represent students views effectively
+- They take part in training on how to represent students views effectively

-- develop transferable skills such as public speaking, problem solving and team working
+- They develop transferable skills such as public speaking, problem solving and team working

-- Course reps represent the views of fellow students on their course.
-They typically communicate through face-to-face discussions, social media, email, comments forms and Blackboard (the University's virtual learning environment)
+- Course Reps represent the views of fellow students on their course.
+They typically communicate through face-to-face discussions, social media, email, comments forms and Blackboard.
+Find out more about becoming a Course Rep.